Denver is experiencing an unfolding tragedy due to hit-and-run accidents. According to 9News Denver:

 We were able to secure policy limits from the driver’s insurance company right away.

 But this hit-and-run case is a perfect example of why many personal injury attorneys steer clear of these cases; they are very hard to prove.
-We were tenacious representatives of our hit-and-run accident victim.
+We were tenacious representatives of our hit-and-run accident victims.
 We just wouldn’t give up.

 Fortunately, Denver law enforcement has taken a significant step in reducing this type of crime.
 On March 25, 2014, Gov. John Hickenlooper signed the Medina Alert system into law for the entire state of Colorado, extending it beyond the initial coverage areas in the cities of Denver and Aurora.
 The system, which alerts the public about hit-and-run accidents, is the first of its kind in the nation.